-When you look around the world, you will notice that everyone adheres to some religious belief, perhaps you have friends or family members who follow another religion besides the one you yourself believe in, perhaps you were raised as a Muslim or a Christain, and have continued to practice the faith that you were born into, believing with certainty that you are different in contrast to anyone outside of your faith, however, has it ever crossed your mind to learn and research into other religions?
-Divisions have been the cause of countless conflicts between groups of people throughout history, you can find divisions everywhere, not only in religious matters, but you can find them in politics, race, nationalism and at times even between families… but yet one of the most dangerous of divisions that is still present is between religious groups… you will always find political or religious leaders constantly kindling the fires of ignorance and hatred, and as a result, heated debates have taken place, insults exchanged, and sometimes blood is shed… And it is no secret that some leaders tend to sow seeds of discord between people, take Islamophobia for example, ever since the events of 9/11 is it not obvious how Muslims in general are portrayed as violent extremists and enemies of Mankind?
+When you look around the world, you will notice that everyone adheres to some religious belief, perhaps you have friends or family members who follow another religion besides the one you believe in, perhaps you were raised as a Muslim or a Christain, and have continued to practice the faith that you were born into, believing with certainty that you are different in contrast to anyone outside of your faith.
+However, has it ever crossed your mind to learn and research other religions?
+Divisions have been the cause of countless conflicts between groups of people throughout history, you can find divisions everywhere, not only in religious matters, but you can find them in politics, race, nationalism and at times even between families.
+And yet, one of the most dangerous of divisions that is still present is between religious groups… you will always find political or religious leaders constantly kindling the fires of ignorance and hatred, and as a result, heated debates have taken place, insults exchanged, and sometimes blood is shed… And it is no secret that some leaders tend to sow seeds of discord between people, take Islamophobia for example, ever since the events of 9/11 is it not obvious how Muslims in general are portrayed as violent extremists and enemies of Mankind?

 During World War 2, was it not obvious how Jews were being persecuted and exterminated because of the lies and extreme views imposed by a single man?

 Didn’t the Tyrant Nero burn down two-thirds of the City of Rome and place blame upon the Early Christians?
 And there are plenty of more examples of how every religion has been attacked throughout history.